luciozhang/vitepress-plugin-autobar/README.md

 │  └─ index.md
 ```

+## Generator sidebar

-Then `getSideBar` will return sidebar data like this.
+- [x] Then `getSideBar` will return sidebar data like this.
 It will work well for vitepress.
+- [x] Sidebar will order by file path.

+- [x] Number in the file path will be removed.

 ```json
 [